mikemaccana/fetch-unfucked/README.md

 # fetch-unfucked

+A zero dependencies, sensible defaults HTTP client based on `fetch()`.

-## You know how you always have to write a wrapper around fetch to have sensible defaults, for every new project?
+> You know how you always have to write a wrapper around fetch to have sensible defaults, for every new project?
 This is that wrapper.

+ - **Zero dependencies**.
+No unnecessary `fetch` polyfills.
+Just use node 18 or newer.
+ - **TypeScript** and **ESM** obviously.
+ - **Sensible defaults** - sets `Accept` to JSON by default, sets `Content-Type` header to use JSON by default.
  - **get()**, **post()**, maybe other verbs if you or I add them.
  - **Returns a plain JS object** with `headers`, `body`, and `status` (as text, not magic numbers).
  - **Automatically decodes bodies based on HTTP content types**, so JSON response bodies are JS objects, HTML and text bodies are strings.
- - **Encodes query strings** - instead of a url string, provide an object of the format `{ url: string; params: Record<string, string>; }` and the query pamarameters will be encoded for your
+ - **Encodes query strings** - instead of a url string, provide an object of the format `{ url: string; params: Record<string, string>; }` and the query parameters will be encoded for you.
- - **Sensible defaults** - sets `Accept` header to use JSON if unspecified, assumes `Content-Type` header to use JSON if unspecified.
- - **TypeScript**
- - **ESM**.
- - **Zero dependencies**.
-No unnecessary `fetch` polyfills.
-Just use node 18 or newer.

-It's 100 lines of code, but who wants to write or maintain something that should have been baked in, and that we already had in a billion libraries before `fetch` decided to come along and have the dumbest defaults since `querySelectorAll` returned `NodeList`s?
+It's 100 lines of code, but who wants to write or maintain something that should have been baked in to JavaScript, and that we already had in a billion libraries before `fetch` decided to come along and have the dumbest defaults since `querySelectorAll` returned `NodeList`s?
 God why can't we have nice things? 🤦🏻‍♂️

 ## Usage: